hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ### When to use

-When displaying additional information, context, or details about an object or element present on the main page.
+- When displaying additional information, context, or details about an object or element present on the main page.
+- When accounting for regularly occurring settings changes in a "portable" and reusable fashion, e.g., adding or changing the role of a user.

 ### When not to use